KrishlayP/KrishlayP/readme.md

 ---

 ### 👨‍💻 About
-I’m a full-stack developer with **2+ years of experience** building real-world
+Full-stack developer with **2+ years of experience** building real-world
 **government portals, dashboards, and scalable web applications**.

-I enjoy working close to the backend while still caring deeply about clean UI and UX.
+Backend-focused with strong attention to clean UI, UX, and maintainable code.

 ---